Reduction of Interaction Delays in Networks: Reduction of delays in general coupling structures

-The number $C$ has a well known meaning for network graphs \citep{Diestel2010}: It is the cycle space dimension which is defined as the maximal number of independent cycles.
-Here, a set of cycles is called independent if neither of the cycles is obtained as a sequence of the other ones in the set.
-For instance, in the network given in Fig.~\ref{fig:fundamental-cycle}(a) the cycle space dimension is $C=5$ and in the one depicted in (b) it is $C=3$.
+After the above reduction, the number of different delays is not larger than $C=L-N+1$.
+Since $C$ is the minimal number of different delays which can be achieved generically, we call it the \emph{essential number of delays}.
+Here, "generically" means that the set of delays, which allow to reduce the number of different delays to less than $C$, is a set of measure zero in the parameter space $\mathbb{R}^L_{\ge0}$. $C$ has a well known meaning for network graphs~\cite{Diestel2010}: It is the cycle space dimension which is defined as the maximal number of independent cycles.
+A set of cycles is called independent if none of the cycles can be obtained as a sum of the other cycles in the set.
+Here, the sum of two cycles $c_1$ and $c_2$ is defined as the symmetric difference $c_1 \bigtriangleup c_2 =(c_1 \cup c_2) \setminus (c_1 \cap c_2)$.
+For instance, in the network given in fig.~\ref{fig:fundamental-cycle} the cycle space dimension is $C=3$.

-We call $C$ the \emph{essential number }of delays\emph{ }since it is the minimal number of different delays to which the number of delays in a network can be reduced generically.
-Here, generically means that the conditions which allow for further reduction of delays form a nullset in the parameter space of delays $\mathbb{R}_{\ge0}^{L}=\left\{ \tau_{jk}\,\mid\,\tau_{jk}\ge0\right\} $ of the original system (\ref{eq:1}) \citep{Luecken}.